jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 - Entities are instances of classes

 Relevant technologies include RDF, OWL, and topic maps.

+### KOS by function

+As part of ingesting a content object to an information system, KOSs can be applied to the content object at several levels, creating more or less granular pictures of what the object is about:

+- Subject headings applied during cataloging may be organized in hierarchical (single parent), polyhierarchical (multi-parent), and faceted taxonomies
+- Indexing may use indexing terms from an authority file or other CV

+Information consumers depend on KOSs to browse and search content objects:

+- Browsing and navigating are supported by hierarchical taxonomies, faceted taxonomies, and pick lists
+- Search engines may use thesauri and synonym rings AKA synsets to convert between user search terms and indexing terms that represent content objects

 # What activities comprise vocabulary control?